-Hiding who you are is an uncomfortable and exhausting experience.
-For many autistic people, that experience is a daily**

 Equipped with these observations and skills, an autistic person can then use them in social situations to varying effects.
 Some people are so effective at masking that no one can tell they’re pretending or performing.
 Others are less effective at masking.

 Either way, the cognitive and emotional effort affects people’s mental and physical health.
-People who camouflage regularly often say they feel drained and exhausted by the effort of trying to conform to neurotypical standards of behavior.
+People who mask regularly often say they feel drained and exhausted by the effort of trying to conform to neurotypical standards of behavior.

 There’s been some debate about why girls and women may mask autistic traits more than boys and men do.
 Some

 Although there has been more research recently on autism masking, more studies need to be done to understand how sex and gender shape masking, as well as what masking looks like across the full gender spectrum.

 Masking may be common in places where there’s little support for neurodiverse people, or where people on the autism spectrum are under direct threat.
 But while masking may have certain benefits, it’s important to note that there are significant costs.

 Time spent learning neurotypical behaviors is time not invested in other kinds of personal development.
 And the effort used to copy neurotypical interactions can quickly lead to social overload.